tdauth/cpp-futures-promises/README.md

 These dependencies can be installed with the script [install_fedora_dependencies.sh](./install_fedora_dependencies.sh).

 ## State of the Art
-There is several C++ libraries for futures and promises:
+Existing C++ libraries for futures and promises:
-* C++17 thread support library (standard library)
+* C++17 thread support library (standard library): Rather limited not support (not even callbacks)
-* Boost.Thread
-* Folly

-Qt provides futures support as well but no promises.
-All of these libraries are missing non-blocking combinators, especially compared to Scala's futures and promises library.
-Folly seems to be the most advanced library by far but is also missing non-blocking combinators.
-Therefore, we need to provide a C++ library with all the missing non-blocking combinators.
-The new library should also clarify the semantics of the different non-blocking combinators as well as shared and non-shared futures and promises.
+* Boost.Thread: Callbacks, executors, only basic combinators
+* Folly: Callbacks, executors, more combinators

+Disadvantages of Folly:
+* Missing non-blocking combinators compared to Scala
+* Only one callback per future
+* Futures and promises require move semantics
+* No multiple read semantics

 ## Advanced Futures and Promises
-The project provides advanced futures and promises which are implemented with the help of Folly and Boost.Thread only at the moment.
-The advanced futures and promises are declared in the namespace `adv` and provide the a basic functionality with extensions which are missing from Folly and Scala.
-The following classes and class templates are provided by the library:
-* `adv::Try<T>` - Holds either nothing, a value or an exception and is used to store a future's result.
-We could use `folly::Try<T>` here instead of a custom type.
-* `adv::Future<T>` - Class template for shared futures.
-Allows copying and multiple read semantics as well as registering multiple callbacks.
-* `adv::Promise<T>` - Class template for shared promises.
-Allows copying.

-With the help of only four core operations (`get`, `onComplete`, `isReady` and `tryComplete`) all other functions can be implemented.
-Therefore, every library which is used to implement the advanced futures and promises has only to support these core operations.
+This library addresses the disadvantages of Folly.
+It adds missing non-blocking combinators, futures support multiple callbacks, futures and promises can be copied and futures allow multiple read semantics.

 #### Abstraction of the Core Operations
-The class template `adv::Core<T>` has to be implemented.
+The class template `adv::Core<T>` has to be implemented to provide a custom implementation.

 ## Performance Tests
 The project provides several performance tests using the benchmark suite from Folly: